-The humidity control is a digital setting that controls the dehumidifier when the relative humidity of the air in which it is located rises to the dial set point.
-It opens when the RH drops 3% below the set point.
+The humidity control is an adjustable switch that closes when the relative humidity of the air in which it is located rises to the dial set point.
+It opens when the RH drops 4 to 6% below the set point.